So, You Think You Love Horses?

 Vaulting

 [Equestrian Sport] Vaulting is a ancient sport in which the rider preforms gymnastic routines on the back of a moving horse.
 The horse is often controlled by a second person holding a lunge line.
-Interestingly enough the 1920 Summer Olympics Games featured men's vaulting but thereafter in was dropped and it currently is not a formal Olympic event.
+Interestingly enough the 1920 Summer Olympics Games featured men's vaulting but thereafter in was dropped and it currently it is not a formal Olympic event.
 However, there are a number of other first rate competitions, including at the World Equestrian Games held every four years.

 -